ngx-archive/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-openssl [v0.7.2](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.7.2){target=_blank} released on Mar 24 2021.
+This document describes lua-resty-openssl [v0.7.3](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.7.3){target=_blank} released on Jun 29 2021.

 <hr />